Noobyetpro/web2app/README.md

 Turn any website into a lightweight **cross-platform desktop app** (Windows / macOS / Linux) with a single command — powered by [NeutralinoJS](https://neutralino.js.org/).

 No Electron bloat, no boilerplate.
 Just pass a URL — and optionally an icon and app name — and get a standalone app instantly.

+ALWAYS INCLUDE resources.neu with the executable.
+DO NOT RUN THE EXECUTABLE WITHOUT THAT FILE IN THE SAME DIRECTORY.

 ---